-Those who choose to pursue provisional certification in the State of Michigan, must
+Those who choose to pursue provisional certification in the State of Michigan, must:

-1. Successfully complete the interim certification program.
+1. Successfully complete the two-year Interim Certification Program.

 2. Complete a third year of successful teaching in their placement.

 3. Participate in field-instruction visits and receive satisfactory ratings.

 4. Compile a portfolio of evidence of successful teaching, including an employment verification letter; satisfactory performance evaluations from supervisor, a letter of recommendation from a supervisor or mentor; and the Individualized Development Plan required of all new teachers in the State of Michigan.

 Over the course of the two-year program, corps members participate in practice-focused learning experiences arranged around curricular modules: